-- a.
-Members of the University Community Reporting Disruptive or Coercive Academic Misconduct - i.
-Instructors may report academic misconduct of a coercive or disruptive nature pertaining to a student in her/his course or under her/his supervision.
-Upon suspicion that disruptive or coercive academic misconduct has occurred the course instructor must report suspicion to both the student and her/his department chair within five business days.
+her/his department chair within five business days.
 The report must contain the student name, date(s) of alleged behavior, type of alleged behavior, and the name of the individual reporting the behavior.
-This report will be provided to the chair of the department within which the course is offered. - ii.
+This report will be provided to the chair of the department within which the course is offered.

+ii.
 Any member of the university community, including students, may report disruptive or coercive academic misconduct.
-Upon suspicion of such academic misconduct, a member of the university community must report her/his concern to the instructor of the relevant course in which disruptive or coercive academic misconduct took place, or to the chair of the department within which the course is offered, with five business days.
+Upon suspicion of such academic misconduct, a member of the university community must report her/his concern to the instructor of the relevant course in which disruptive or coercive academic misconduct took place, or to the chair of the department within which the course is offered, within five business days.
 The report must contain the student's name, date(s) of alleged behavior, type of alleged behavior, and the name of the individual reporting the behavior.
 This report will be provided to the instructor of the relevant course.
 The instructor, then, will contact the chair of the department within which the course is offered.
 The report must be treated confidentially to avoid reprisal toward the reporting party.